SingleCare vs GoodRx Review: Which Actually Saves More Money in 2026?

 The two services don't always offer the same prices.
 For atorvastatin, SingleCare might charge $0.38 per pill while GoodRx charges $4.00.
 For other drugs, GoodRx wins.
 Comparing both before you fill a prescription is worth your time.

-This guide compares SingleCare and GoodRx to help you pick the right one for your medications.
-We'll look at pricing, pharmacy networks, and how easy each one is to use.
-SingleCare negotiates directly with pharmacies like CVS and Walgreens.
-GoodRx uses a different approach through third-party networks.
+Below, we put SingleCare and GoodRx side by side on the things that actually move your bill: pricing, pharmacy networks, and how easy each one is to use.
+The two work differently under the hood.
+SingleCare negotiates directly with pharmacies like CVS and Walgreens, while GoodRx runs through third-party networks, and that difference shows up in what you pay.

 Using the right discount service can save you hundreds of dollars a year on prescriptions.